 ITVS focuses all of its funding efforts on small, independent filmmakers and producers.
-It's important to note that if you work for a commercial broadcast organization or film studio as producer/director and are considered a regular employee of that company, you don't qualify for ITVS funding.
-However, if you're simply a member of the staff and not a producer/director, you can qualify for funding.
-Also, you need demonstrated experience in television or film production in order to be considered for any of these initiatives.
+It is important for grant seekers’ to note that employees of commercial broadcast organizations or producers/directors at film studios do not qualify for ITVS funding.
+However, grant seekers who are a staff member and not a producer/director qualify for funding.
+Also, grant seekers need demonstrated experience in television or film production in order to be considered for any of these initiatives.

 Take a look at some of the past funded projects from ITVS to get a good sense of what they support.